minichate/minichate.github.io/_posts/2015-11-14-ember-deprecations.markdown

 Hmph.
 You probably have MANY uses of `.property()` sprinkled throughout your codebase.
 How can you encourage developers to not use them anymore, and to refactor them as they run access them?

-I think the answer is to have robots to the encouragement:
+I think the answer is to have robots do the encouragement:

 ![lintreview](/images/ember-deprecations.png)